robbymilo/backcountrydata.com/README.md

 An API for accessing SNOTEL data in JSON format from the current water year.
 Data is cached and fetched every 15 minutes.

+To start, clone the repo and use command `npm start`.

 ## To-Do

 * Include NWS forecast hazards